scottcolfer/scottcolfer.github.io/_posts/2018-03-02-value-context.md

 You could argue that as product managers it's rare for us to manage a genuine product, but what is consistent about our role is that we manage value for our organisation and team (hey, maybe we should be called [value managers](http://scottcolfer.com/2017/09/17/value-manager.html)).

-As a Head of Product, it's my job to help my organisation figure out the business value context in which we operate, and to use this to build a vision which helps us to generate solutions.
+As product managers, it's our job to help our organisation figure out the business value context in which we operate, and to use this to build a vision which helps us to generate solutions.
+This applies to me as a product leader.
 Value is extremely context specific, so I'm not going to attempt to create some all-encompassing defition of value - instead I'm going to focus on the context in which I work, which is government.
-I'm going to attempt to create version 1 of a high-level business value context for my government department, with help from Mark Schwartz and his book, [The Art of Business Value].
+I'm going to attempt to create version 1 of a high-level business value context for government, with help from Mark Schwartz and his book, [The Art of Business Value].

 # Business value in government

+What is business value?

+The Art of Business Value suggests that "business value is a hypothesis held by the organisation's leadership as to what will best accomplish the organisation's ultimate goals or desired outcomes," and I tend to agree.
+At its simplest, an organisation's leadership assume that 'if we do X and measure Y then we should see an increase in our value, Z'.

-The goal of a private company is pretty simple, it's to generate profit and return value to shareholders.
+In a private company, you can argue that this hypothesis can be relatively simple because the value context is relatively simple: the goal of a private company is pretty simple, it's to generate profit and return value to shareholders.
+Private value can be *relatively* simple.

 The goal of government is not so simple.
+We run public services, for the public (which includes ourselves).
 We're not trying to generate a profit.
 We don't have shareholders.
-We do stuff for people?
+How do we figure out what public value is?

 ## Mission value